FluxonApps/nie-bootcamp-2025/fintrack/README.md

 # FinTech Project

 A financial tracking application developed during NIE Bootcamp 2025.

 ## Team Members

-- Shubhangi
+* Shubhangi
-- rahul reddy
+* rahul reddy
-- spandana
+* spandana
-- ananya ramesh
+* ananya ramesh
-- ganesha
+* Ganesha M

 More details about the project will be added soon.